yuthon/ts-prune-ex/README.md

 # ts-prune-ex

 [ts-prune](https://github.com/nadeesha/ts-prune) is a library that finds potentially unused exports in your Typescript project with zero configuration.
-I expanded and added an option to find and remove unused files based on those unused exports.
+I expanded and added an '-rf' configuration option to find and remove unused files based on those unused exports.

 ## Getting Started